Past News and Events

 Contact the Ohio History Connection [external link] for more information.

-The site will be open daylight to dusk.
 The Octagon State Memorial [external link] is one of the most spectacular surviving remnants of the Newark Earthworks.
 The Octagon is connected to a perfectly circular enclosure 1,054 feet in diameter.
 The architecture of the Octagon Earthworks encodes a sophisticated understanding of geometry and astronomy.
 It is a National Historical Landmark and is on track to become a World Heritage site!
-Portions of the Octagon Earthworks is open to the public during daylight hours 365 days a year, but much of the site is used as a private golf course for most of the year, so access is restricted.
-Four times each year, however, golfing is suspended and the entire site is made available to the general public.

 Food Sovereignty Workshop